eironman/webwordcount/README.md

 Webwordcount
 =========

-Application to count words in a web.
-Right now only counts words appearing in text, not counting words in description, alt or title.
+Application with SEO pourposes to count words in a web.

-Uses node.js, express.js, underscore.js and jade.
+Uses node.js, express.js, underscore.js, jade and bootstrap.
-Plans to use backbone.js for the frontend
+Will use backbone.js for the frontend.

-Things to do:
+To do:

-- Option to filter common words
-- Search for specific word
-- Improve parsing to get if a word appears in a description, alt, title, ...
 - Follow same domain links
-- ...
+- Filter/search specific words
+- Limit the number of rows to avoid slowing down browser